Pipeline Inspections with Thermal Diagnostics

-Pipeline – this is defined as a “special form of transport used to transport liquids (i.e. liquids and gases), or liquid mixtures with solid particles”.
-The issue of thermographic pipeline inspection applies to long-distance piping systems supplying variable media with a temperature different from the temperature of the surrounding atmosphere.
-By using thermographic systems, it is possible to determine and localize defects to pipeline insulation and leaks of the transferred media.
-In some cases, leaks can even be determined and localized in underground pipelines.
+Pipelines are a “special form of transport used to transport liquids (i.e. liquids and gases), or liquid mixtures with solid particles.”
+Thermographic pipeline inspections are an important component of the effective operation of long-distance piping systems supplying variable media with a temperature different from the temperature of the surrounding atmosphere.
+By using thermographic systems, one can quickly detect and localize defects to pipeline insulation, as well as leaks.
+In some cases, leaks can even be detected and localized in underground pipelines.

-Why choose a Workswell WIRIS system?
+Why Choose a Workswell WIRIS system?

-Moreover, the system can be fitted with a GPS sensor for storing location information on the position of the drone when producing a record.
-The system can measure temperature in the central point, as well as in the local minimum and maximum.
+Moreover, the system can be outfitted with a GPS sensor for storing location information on the position of the drone when it produced a given record.
+The system measures temperature in the central point, as well as at the local minimum and maximum.
 The minimum and maximum are localized by blue (minimum) and red (maximum) crosses.
 This function can be used to navigate drones because the system automatically shows where the largest potential problem is located.
-However, Workswell’s WIRIS also offers further functions suitable for this application: for example, continuous ZOOM (up to 14x for a thermal camera and 16x for a colour camera) for exact localisation of the problem or to control NUC calibration so it is done at the right time.
-Moreover, the Workswell WIRIS system is fully calibrated.
-During production, the preciseness of any temperature measurements taken is checked and delivery of the system includes a calibration sheet with the stated precision of the measurement with each delivery.
+However, Workswell’s WIRIS also offers other functions suitable for this application: for example, continuous ZOOM (up to 14x for a thermal camera and 16x for a color camera) enables the exact localization of the problem.
+Similarly, control over NUC calibration guarantees that it is done at the right time.
+Finally, the Workswell WIRIS system comes fully calibrated.
+During production, we check the precision of the temperature measurements taken by each unit, and include a calibration sheet with the stated precision of the measurement with each delivery.
 This ensures the accuracy of the thermal camera’s measurement results.